-To date, virtually all research on the benefits of MCT supplementation has used MCT oil, and not MCT oil powder.
+To date, nearly all research on the benefits of MCT supplementation has used MCT oil, and not MCT oil powder.

-Anecdotally, researchers like Dominic D’Agostino have commented that you are typically able to increase blood ketones two-fold higher than ordinary MCT oil.
-This is simply due to the ability to consume more MCTs in the powder form by avoiding the greater GI distress potential of the oil form.
+Researchers have noted that you are able to increase blood ketones up to two-fold higher than plain MCT oil.
+You can consume more MCTs in the powder form and avoid the GI distress potential of the oil form.

-Nonetheless, the benefits of MCT oil powder should be identical to the benefits of MCT oil since the only difference is the delivery method.
+Nonetheless, the benefits of MCT oil powder should be identical to the benefits of MCT oil.
+The only difference is the delivery.